Updated on 04/24/2023

 8. Make each other a priority

 Especially as time goes on, it’s important to remember to make each other a priority.
-With our busy lives and packed schedules, it’s easy to put your relationship on the back burner.
-However, relationship goals should always include consistent love and attention.
+With our busy lives and packed schedules, it’s easy to put your long term relationship on the back burner.
+However, shared goals should always include consistent love and attention.
 Putting in the effort is essential to a healthy long-term relationship.

 9. Weather the storm together

 Life can throw a curveball at any moment — a loved one dies, a child is sick, your partner is laid off, you get in an accident — and being in a relationship means you’re committing to weathering the storm together.
 It’s easy to be there for each other when life is going well.
 But the true test of a strong relationship is if you can be there for each other when life is difficult.
 If your partner is going through a hard time, focus on how you can best support them.
-If you are the one working though something, make sure you communicate your needs.
+If you are the one working though something, make it a real relationship goal to communicate your needs.
 As mentioned above, your partner isn’t a mind reader!

 10. Mutual respect

-Part of prioritizing your relationship — setting relationship goals — is prioritizing time for intimacy.
-If the hustle and bustle of life is getting in the way of your sex life, it may be time to re-think how you are spending your time and why being intimate with your partner is falling to the bottom of your to-do list.
-If the two of you have different needs and expectations around sex, seeking the help of a trained sex therapist could be beneficial.
+Part of prioritizing your relationship — setting relationship goals — is prioritizing time for intimacy with your romantic partner.
+If the hustle and bustle of everyday life is getting in the way of your sex life, it may be time to re-think how you are spending your time and why being intimate with your partner is falling to the bottom of your to-do list.
+If the two of you have different needs and expectations around sex, seeking the help of a trained sex therapist for relationship advice could be beneficial.

-It’s About Intimacy, Communication, Friendship, Respect, and Understanding
+It’s About Intimacy, Effective Communication, Friendship, Respect, and Understanding

 Being in a relationship is a two-way street.
 Both people need to be willing to put in the work for the relationship to be successful.
 Relationship goals can help you determine if the relationship is healthy, where you might want to improve your relationship, and if it’s time to get out of a bad relationship.
-Remember that some days will be better than others, but by creating relationship goals, you will undoubtedly be setting yourselves up for more good days than bad ahead.
+Remember that some days will be better than others, but by creating relationship goals and setting healthy relationship boundaries, you will undoubtedly be setting yourselves up for more good days than bad ahead.